dannyk96/progfem_5ed/source/bin/README.md

-This directory can be used to collect all the compiled programs from the book Hence the source tree can be safely deleted
+This directory will contain the compiled binaries